3 Real Estate Investing Calculations You Must Know

 Filed under Real Estate Investing Video Tips

-10 Responses to 3 Real Estate Investing Calculations You Must Know
+14 responses to “3 Real Estate Investing Calculations You Must Know

 1. Nice video!
 It’s very simply put and easy to understand.
 It’s interesting when some investors and also sometimes real estate agents use potential gross income (instead of “gross income” aka the actual amount of gross income received) in their calculations.
 This can really turn a deal upside down if calculating on potential gross income since it’s not based on an actual figure.
 Also, I find some who don’t account for vacancy rates (or underrate them) and/or maintenance costs.
 These are all factors to consider when doing calculations – I find it best to be more realistic and practical rather than basing numbers on a “hunch” or a feeling when making calculations.
 Very informative video, good information here.
 Looking forward to checking out more of your videos, thanks for sharing!